 They have cut a broad passageway into the dense vegetation.
 From above it looks like a busy highway, the cargo mainly consisting of twigs and leaves.
 “Why do they have to go so far?
 Wouldn’t the same be available much closer?,” Isa wonders and points to a little tree next to the ant street, only to discover that all its leaves have already been cut and taken away.

-The highway of leafcutter ants is situated in the Summit Botanical Garden just outside Panama City: one of many national parks and ecological protection areas surrounding an even busier thoroughfare: The Panama Canal.
+The highway of leafcutter ants is situated in the Summit Botanical Garden just outside Panama City.
+It is only one of many national parks and ecological protection areas surrounding an even busier thoroughfare: The Panama Canal.

 Charles V, King of Spain, was reportedly the first, in 1524, to suggest digging a canal between the Atlantic and Pacific Oceans.
 But for another three hundred years, goods, treasures and people would continue to cross the continental divide on winding jungle trails.
-The trek took at least four days, and there was always the danger of being robbed – not to speak of nasty tropical diseases.
+The trek took at least four days, and that wasn’t the worst.
+There was always the danger of being robbed – not to speak of nasty tropical diseases.
 Alternatively, one could hike only over the highest part and then spend a week trundling down the Rio Chagres through tropical forest.

 The first attempt at building a canal over the Isthmus of Panama was undertaken by a French company in the 1880s.
 Lead by Canal veteran Ferdinand de Lesseps, who had already built the Suez Canal in Egypt, the company tried to dig a canal through to sea level without any locks (like the Suez Canal).
-But management failures and tropical diseases stopped the project, until in 1903 a new effort was made by a US commission.
+But management failures and tropical diseases stopped the project.
+Finally, in 1903 a US commission made a new effort at building a canal at the Panama Isthmus.
 They successfully decided on a concept with locks on every side to lower and raise the ships over the mountain range.
 Instead of pumping up corrosive sea water, the locks use fresh water from artificial lakes.

 Today, the amount of traffic that can possibly pass the canal is to some extent limited by the amount of fresh water available.
-We were surprised by the many national parks and rainforest protection projects in Panama: The rainforests are important in generating the necessary local climate for rain and thus fresh water, and the government is well aware of their economic importance (most ships pay around 150,000 dollars in fees for the canal passage).
-Another limitation is posed by the size of the locks: they can only accommodate “Panamax”-sized ships, up to 294 meters long and 32 meters wide, with a load just over a quarter of that of “Suezmax” ships.
+We were surprised by the many national parks and rainforest protection projects in Panama.
+The rainforests are important in generating the necessary local climate for rain and thus fresh water.
+Of course the government is well aware of their economic importance.
+After all, most ships pay around 150,000 dollars in fees for the canal passage.
+The size of the locks poses another limitation.
+They can only accommodate “Panamax”-sized ships.
+At up to 294 meters long and 32 meters wide, the “Panamax” can carry a load just over a quarter of that of “Suezmax” ships.